GrampHoang/VideoAudioTransfer/README.md

 - **Video-to-Video Audio Transfer:** Transfer audio from one video to another.

+- **Drag and Drop Support:** Allowing users to simply drag and drop files into the application.
+You can also clicking on the white box and choose a video file manually.

+- The output will be export in the same folder as the exe, using the filename of the video that take audio, IT WILL OVERWRITE IF THERE IS A VIDEO WITH A SAME NAME so make sure to not put the inputs in the same folder as the exe.

 ## Future Plans

-We have exciting plans for future development, including:

-- **Drag and Drop Support:** Enhance user experience by allowing users to simply drag and drop files into the application.

 - **Audio-to-Video Transfer:** Expand the application's capabilities to support transferring audio into video files.